kjameer0/sample-backend-assessment/README.md

 # Accelerator assessment

+## Navigating a monorepo

+This project is a monorepo, meaning that the frontend and backend are in the same repository.
+You have to `cd` into `/backend` or `/frontend` in order to `npm install` for both ends of the stack.
+They each have their own package.json and therefore their own dependencies.
+The frontend and backend will also need their own .env files.
+You will not be able to use `npm run start` or other scripts unless you are in the correct folder. `npm run start` will start the `frontend`.

 ## Backend

 Copy the following into a .env file that you create in your /backend folder `PORT=3001
 PG_HOST=localhost